 - Use the fields provided in the Name & description step to enter the name of the label and additional information.
 The information in the Display name and Description for users fields will be visible to email recipients so make the description clear and concise.
 Click Next to move to the next step.

-- In the Scope step of the wizard, select Files & emails and confirm by clicking Next.
+- In the Scope step of the wizard, select Items and confirm by clicking Next.

-- In the Files & emails step, select Encrypt files and emails and leave the Mark the content of files unselected.
+- In the Items step, select Encrypt items and leave the Mark items unselected.

 - In the Encryption step, select Configure encryption settings.
 Select Assign permissions now, and then select Never in the User access to content expires and Always in the Allow offline access drop-down menus, as shown in the screen below.